Need to talk? Call 1800 882 436.

 How can I help my partner?

 When your partner is breastfeeding, you can be an extra pair of hands.
-You can get them a glass of water, a pillow or something else they might need.
+You can get them things they may need while breastfeeding.

 Night feeds